FRRouting/frr/doc/developer/workflow.rst

    ``dev/MAJOR.MINOR`` at this point) and a ``rc1`` release candidate is tagged.
 Master is unfrozen and new features may again proceed.

+   Part of unfreezing master is editing the ``AC_INIT`` statement in :file:`configure.ac` to reflect the new development version that master now refers to.
+This is accompanied by a ``frr-X.Y-dev`` tag on master, which should always be on the first commit on master *after* the stable branch was forked (even if that is not the edit to ``AC_INIT``; it's more important to have it on the very first commit on master after the fork.)

+   (The :file:`configure.ac` edit and tag push are considered git housekeeping and are pushed directly to ``master``, not through a PR.)

  - 2 weeks earlier, a ``rc2`` release candidate is tagged.

  - on release date, the branch is renamed to ``stable/MAJOR.MINOR``.